Whistling Hills

 Whistling Hills is a 1951 American Western film directed by Derwin Abrahams and starring Johnny Mack Brown, James Ellison and Noel Neill.

-The film's sets were designed by the art director Dave Milton: the film was shot at the Iverson Movie Ranch.
+The film was shot at the Iverson Movie Ranch and its sets were designed by art director Dave Milton.

 Plot

-Johnny Mack Brown rides into town to discover his horse that was stolen from him.
-Entering the saloon, the thief identifies himself and tries to sell Johnny's horse back to him that earns the thief a beating.
-Witness Chet Norman explains to Sheriff Dave that Johnny was in the right.
-Chet wishes to use Johnny's skills to stop a series of stagecoach holdups that is bankrupting Chet, the owner of the state line.
-Each of the robberies takes place in the Whistling Hills with the survivors of the robbery swearing they heard a whistling signal.
+Johnny Mack Brown rides into town to discover that his horse has been stolen.
+When the thief identifies himself in a saloon and tries to sell Johnny's horse back to him, Johnny knocks him down.
+Chet Norman wishes to use Johnny's skills to stop a series of holdups of his stagecoaches that are bankrupting him.
+Each of the robberies takes place in the Whistling Hills, with the survivors swearing that they heard a whistling signal.